3 steps to barbecuing

 1. Prepare & preheat

-Brush the meat with oil and lay gently on the BBQ.
+Brush the meat with oil and lay gently on the barbecue.
 Cook slowly until browned and turn just once.
 Use tongs rather than a fork, so you don't pierce the meat.
 Cook the meat on its first side for 60% of its total cooking time, and the 2nd side for the remaining 40% of the total time.
 Use the press test to check if your meat is done, or use a meat thermometer for larger cuts.

-Don't be tempted to serve your burgers, steaks and other cuts straight off the BBQ - this will lead them to seem tough and will let their juice run out.
+Don't be tempted to serve your burgers, steaks and other cuts straight off the barbecue - this will lead them to seem tough and will let their juice run out.
 Rest the meat on a rack, loosely covered with foil in a warm place for up to 20 minutes.

 Pay attention throughout cooking - if anything looks like it may burn, move it further away from the heat so it will cook more slowly.